1.Definitions and Interpretation of this Agreement

 11. Responsibility and Liability

 11.4 Unless specified otherwise in the Written Instructions, Interpreting shall be deemed to be of “for information” quality only.
-This sub-clause shall not apply where the Interpreting Task involves interpreting in Court or for other legal purposes, where such Interpreting may be used as evidence.
+This sub-clause shall not apply where the Interpreting Assignment involves interpreting in Court or for other legal purposes, where such Interpreting may be used as evidence.

 11.5 Nothing in this Agreement shall be construed as seeking to restrict a Party’s liability for personal injury or death arising from its own negligence.

-11. 6 Subject to clause 11.5, the liability of the Interpreter under or in respect of this Agreement, whether in tort, contract or otherwise, shall be limited to the cost of the Interpreting Task being undertaken when the liability arises.
+11. 6 Subject to clause 11.5, the liability of the Interpreter under or in respect of this Agreement, whether in tort, contract or otherwise, shall be limited to the cost of the Interpreting Assignment being undertaken when the liability arises.

 12.2 The Client shall provide the Interpreter with a summary of the material elements of this insurance policy upon request.